SoVerrr/Procedural-2D-World/README.md

 # Procedural-2D-World
 Procedural 2D world is a project which aims to create procedural worlds using Unity's tilemap system.

+ Technologies used:
+  - Unity
+  -   Job System
+  -   Burst Compiler
+  -   Tilemap System
+  -   Event System

  Techniques used:
   - Diamond Square algorigthm to create heightmaps
   - Combination of heightmaps, heatmaps and moisturemaps to create biomes
   - A* pathfinding and Bezier Curves to generate rivers
-  - Unity Job System and Burst Compiler for biome distribution

  Features:
   - Easy biome creation with BiomePreset scriptable objects